Deep, rich flavours and fall-off-the-bone tender beef osso bucco (shin on the bone) combine to make this a winter-warmer with an oriental twist.

 Salt and pepper

-Add a splash of oil to a heavy based casserole pot and heat over a moderate flame.
+3. Add a splash of oil to a heavy-based casserole pot and heat over a moderate flame.
 Once the oil is smoky hot, brown the beef on all sides (you might need to do this in a couple of batches) before removing from the casserole and setting aside.

-When it’s ready, the beef will be completely tender and falling apart and the marrow will have melted from the bone into the sauce.
+6. When it’s ready, the beef will be completely tender and fall apart and the marrow will have melted from the bone into the sauce.
 Serve with wilted spinach and a simple risotto.